snyball/spaik/HACKING.md

 }).map_err(|e| e.bop(Builtin::Car))?
 ```

-The `with_ref!` macro typechecks and constructs appropriate error messages like.
+The `with_ref!` macro typechecks and constructs appropriate error messages.
-Information about what operation was performed (in this case car,) is added with
-the `e.bop(Builtin::Op)` call.

 > Type Error: Expected one of (cons) in car, but got integer [x.lisp 408:3]

+Note: Information about what operation was performed (in this case car,) is
+added with the `e.bop(Builtin::Op)` call (bop, for built-in-operation.)